lalamove/blitzkrieg/README.md

 	// rates and max hits which will be used for each worker.
 	Segments []HitSegment

 	// Workers sets the number of concurrent workers to be used.
 	// (Default: 10 workers).
 	Workers int

 	// Timeout sets the deadline in the context passed to the worker.
 Workers must
 	// respect the context cancellation.
 	// We exit with an error if any worker is processing for timeout + 1 second.
 	// (Default: 1 second).
 	Timeout time.Duration

+	// HitCoolOff sets the duration for which we cool off before starting the next
+	// hit segments, this allows us to provide some time for the API to respond to
+	// pending possible requests.
+	// (Default: 1 second).
+	HitCoolOff time.Duration

 	// Endless sets whether the blaster should still continue working, if it has exhausted
 	// it's segments list.
 This allows us dynamically deliver new segments to be delivered